 When Are Rose Hips Ripe And Ready To Pick And Gather?

-It depends on where in the country you live because sometimes the North can be a month behind the South, and vice-versa.
-It’s strange times with climate change and that effects the fruiting times.
-However usually in the South West I am gathering rosehips from the end of September right through to December, and beyond.
+It depends on where in the country you live in because sometimes the North can be a month behind the South, and vice-versa.
+It’s strange times with climate change and that affects the fruiting times.

 Is It True I Need To Gather Rosehips After The First Frosts?